munafio/react-vue-turborepo-starter/README.md

-# Turborepo starter with npm
+# Turborepo starter with React, Vue and tailwindCSS

-This is an official starter turborepo.
+This is a Turborepo starter with two different apps/frameworks using (`React/Next.js`, `Vue/Nuxt.js`) with TailwindCSS installed and a shared `ui` package for each framework.

 ## What's inside?